clairebarale/webpage/content/_index.md

 <img src="IMG_5296.jpg" alt="claire barale picture" style="max-width:30%;float:left;padding:15px">

 Hi!
 I'm Claire.
-I am a PhD candidate in NLP at the University of Edinburgh, supervised by [Michael Rovatsos](https://www.ed.ac.uk/profile/prof-michael-rovatsos) and [Nehal Bhuta](https://www.law.ed.ac.uk/people/professor-nehal-bhuta), and a Bloomberg PhD Fellow.
-As part of EdinburghNLP, I am currently collaborating with [Pasquale Minervini](http://www.neuralnoise.com/).
+I am a PhD candidate in NLP at the University of Edinburgh, supervised by [Michael Rovatsos](https://www.ed.ac.uk/profile/prof-michael-rovatsos) and [Nehal Bhuta](https://www.law.ed.ac.uk/people/professor-nehal-bhuta).
+As part of the Bloomberg PhD Fellowship received last year, I am currently interning at Bloomberg NYC, supervised by Leslie Barrett, and working on temporal event extraction.
 I am also affiliated with the [Centre for Technomoral Futures](https://www.technomoralfutures.uk/).
 I am interested in information extraction, indirectly supervised learning, domain-specific language models and fairness for NLP.
 During my Ph.D. project, I am working on advancing legal information extraction with a specific focus on designing and implementing NLP-based functionalities in the legal workflow to inform, speed up, and improve the transparency of the refugee claim process.

 Before starting my Ph.D., I worked as a financial analyst and studied at Paris Dauphine University.
-I have a background in economics and finance and graduated with a master's of research in computer science in 2021, with a project on generating fairness through explanations in decision-making.
+I have a background in economics and finance and graduated with a master's of research in computer science in 2021.

 ||||
 |-- |:----: |-- |